 3.)
 Be aware that you may experience some detox symptoms in the first few weeks as you adjust.
 They WILL go away.

 To Get Started:

-Keto tends to be a very easy plan to follow – especially once you are fat adapted and burning ketone efficiently – usually a couple weeks into your lifestyle change.
+Keto tends to be a very easy plan to follow – especially once you are fat-adapted and burning ketone efficiently – usually a couple of weeks into your lifestyle change.
 Once you understand what to avoid it becomes almost effortless.

 I’m not going to lie to you – it’s not as easy as reaching for a processed protein bar or a bowl of cereal.
 It does take some planning to get it right and you probably won’t get it right every day.
 But every day you’ll get better.

 You’ll learn to pay attention to signals from your body as you begin to eat more mindfully.
 Eat until you are satisfied, not overly full.

 That said, here are a few signals to watch for.